Latin Catholics of Malabar: Arts

 The Artforms of the Latin Catholics of Kerala were hugely influenced by the Portuguese and the native Keralite culture.

 The Chavittunadakam, loaned from the European Opera in is one among the most popular artforms performed by the Latin Catholics of Kerala.
 It originated in the 16th century in Fort Kochi and is prevalent among the Keralite Latin Catholic community of the districts of Ernakulam and Alappuzha.

 Devastha Vili is a ritual artform traditionally performed as part of the 50 days long Lent by the Latin Catholics of Kerala.
 It consists of a Latin chant which is chanted as a prayer by a small group.
 The leader holds a huge wooden cross and ceremonially chants the prayer.
 The Devastha Vili has its origin in the 15th century when Francis Xavier evangelized natives in Cochin.

 Attire

 The Attire of the Latin Catholics differed from various classes among them.
 The Luso-Indians had hugely differentiable Portuguese attire.
 The Saint Thomas Syrian Christians who adopted Latin Christianity continued to wear the traditional Chattayum Mundum and the Mundu which they used to wear before.

 Religion and Ritual

 The Latin Catholics of Kerala follow the Roman, Carmelite, Franciscan and Friars Minor Capuchin Rites for worship and the Roman Rite being the most used.
-Some parts of the Holy Mass are sung in Latin.
+Some parts of the Mass are sung in Latin.
 The Holy Mass is often referred as "Holy Qurbana", the name which the Saint Thomas Christians use for their East Syriac Rite Eucharistic liturgy.

 Several customs of the Malabar Latin Catholics such as in engagement, marriage and funeral rituals are similar to Syrian Catholics of Malabar community and several Hindu castes of Kerala.